M-Bryant/arcgis-additional-hydrology-toolbox/README.md

 ## Features

 * Trace Downstream - determines the path water will take from a particular location to its furthest downhill path.
+User must also supply a D8 flow direction grid.

+If an optional surface raster is supplied, the trace is returned as a 3d line.

 Perhaps a start on a tool that allows you to set up an in-house hydrology geoprocessing service.

 ## Installation Instructions